 Labor | $60–$250 |

-Inspecting and diagnosing the AC unit.
+Inspecting and diagnosing the AC unit

-Removal and disposal of the old, faulty capacitor.
+Removal and disposal of the old, faulty capacitor

-Installing and testing the new capacitor.
+Installing and testing the new capacitor

 Plus, an HVAC technician can point out any other issues they might notice with your AC system.

-When the weather warms up during the summer months, many turn on their AC and discover they have problems.
+When the weather warms up during the summer months, many homeowners turn on their AC and discover they have problems.
 This leads to a higher demand for HVAC technicians, who increase their maintenance and repair rates in response.
 Call an AC repair company in the spring before demand increases to catch problems early and save on labor.

 During heat waves, the demand for HVAC services also spikes as more people experience AC issues.
 To stay cool during a heat wave, you may need emergency service to restore your cooling system quickly.
 Emergency repairs often come with additional fees.